yingwuw/csharp-coding-assignment/README.md

+This was a take home test from a company.
+The soltuion provided in the end failed the test, however, I never got chances to understand where the soltuion can be improved.
+So if you have any suggesions, feel free to let me know.

 # Software Engineer Coding Assignment

 Coding Assignment App is a console application that accepts a file name and prints out the key-value data in the file.
 The application currently supports the `.csv` file extension.